JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 6. If it gives you error,Try Deleting the `CTRPFData.bin` if it exists.
 7. To turn off `LUMA3DS 9.0 Plugin Loader` restart your 3DS and don't enable the plugin loader again unless you need to.
 8. NOTE: Games - Inazuma Eleven 3 (EUR), Teenage Mutant Ninja Turtles (USA) and (EUR), Shovel Knight (EUR) and (USA), LBX - Little Battlers eXperience (EUR) have 2 different `.txt` files.
 I Need to look into this.
+9. If you can't find a game you are looking for, you can try [Max Cheats](https://www.max-cheats.com) and see if they possibly have it.